MateuszBelka/Text_Adventure_Game/docs/assignment3.md

 ## Object diagrams
 Author: Mateusz Belka

 The object diagram is divided into two parts due to the overwhelming amount of information.
 First part represents the relationships between classes while keeping the classes empty.
 The second part has no relationships but has all the attributes for classes.
+Due to the large size of the diagram we also included the original vpp files which can be opened directly from software "visual paradigm" to allow for best viewing experience.

 <div align="center">
     <img src="visual/ObjectDiagram1Assignment3.png" width="90%">